Children's school life

 This year's school council.

-One of our projects is the Sugar Smart initiative promoted by BANES.
+One of last year's projects was the Sugar Smart initiative promoted by BANES.
 Please find our School Council assembly presentation here.
 There are more useful links, including tips for packed lunches, on our own 'sugar smart' page which will also show our progress with this initiative.
 We have also produced a Pupil Questionnaire, which has been used by primary schools across the Wellsway MAT.
 We are currently looking at this year's outcomes and how they can help us improve our school - some of the topics under discussion include developing our school play spaces (working with Mr. Boyle) and working to update our '80 by 18' booklets.
-Some of the suggestions are included in the School Improvement Plan, which we have shared with our classes.
+Some of the suggestions resulting from the questionnaire are included in the School Improvement Plan, which we have shared with our classes.
 Every year representatives of our School Council take part in the BANES Primary Parliament.